hartl4/TFA_figures/README.md

 #This repository contains the code uses for figures and analysis in the paper titled "Growth in production and Environmental Deposition of Trifluoroacetic acid due to Long-lived CFC Replacements and Anaesthetics".

 Model ouputs required to run the code are available at xxx.
+All code requires the user to input a path to read the model files from their machine.